amartinsec/BadBird-C2/README.md

   - Logs everything to a .txt file stored within the loot dir
 - connect:
   - Connects to a listening implant
-- upload:
-  - Uploads a file to the implant's host
 - canary-endpoint:
   - Sets the canarytoken alerting endpoint to use (currently random from options that canarytokens.org provides)
 - token-type: